 The number one thing anyone can do is to protect tapes, vinyl records, and any other recording equipment from high temperatures and high humidity.
 The colder and drier the better for storing analog material long term.
 Most people don’t realize that magnetic tape may only have a lifespan of ten years if cared for improperly.
 The accepted ideal conditions for magnetic tape and vinyl records are a relative humidity or RH of 35%-40% and temperatures lower than 70 degrees Fahrenheit.
 Avoid contamination by dirt, dust, cigarette smoke, fingerprints, and other pollutants.
 When tapes and records are not in use, store them upright rather than laying them flat.

-How do I give my collection to the DSC?
+How do I give my collection to DSC?

 Once an artifact is preserved, how is it made publicly accessible ?

-The DSC offers access to electronic video, audio and text transcriptions of our artifacts via the DSC website.
+DSC offers access to electronic video, audio, and text transcriptions of our artifacts via DSC website.
 Original physical artifacts are made available to researchers only by appointment.

 What searchable relative information is stored with each object?

 Yes, all of our content falls under the Attribution-ShareALike Creative Commons license.
-As long as you attribute the content back to the Detroit Sound Conservancy, you can use anything on the website for your own website or personal use.
+As long as you attribute the content back to Detroit Sound Conservancy, you can use anything on the website for your own personal use.